Skip to main content

 *Accessmore videos about the treatments on the ImplArt Dental Clinic YouTube channel and see how a dental implant is made: ImplArt Dental Clinic YouTube videos

 Laser teeth whitening is an advanced technique that aims to remove pigments and stains from teeth, giving you a whiter, more radiant smile.
-This aesthetic procedure, carried out in a dental office, uses a whitening gel activated by laser light to achieve effective and long-lasting results.
+This aesthetic procedure, carried out in a dental office, uses a whitening gel activated by laser light to achieve effective and long-lasting results without hurting your teeth structure.

 How Does Laser Teeth Whitening Work?